Eat Feel Heal: A Sacred Food Journey

 Core Principles of Living Ayurveda & a Balanced Inner Climate

-In its truest sense, Ayurveda is Yoga – which is the practice of Balance & Alignment of Body, Mind, Spirit, Earth and the Cosmic Forces of our entire Being.
-Ayurveda is a lifestyle that connects our inner rhythms with the world around us.
-It is far more than Ashwaghanda, Curcumin and Turmeric lattes, a product-focused, consumer mentality – unfortunately – that has bastardized over 5000 years of profound wisdom.
+In its truest sense, Ayurveda is Yoga — the alignment of Body, Mind, Spirit, Earth and the subtle forces that shape our Being.
+Ayurveda reconnects us with our natural rhythms and the intelligence of the Earth.
+It is far more than powders, pills or turmeric products — a consumer culture that has unfortunately collapsed 5000 years of profound wisdom into commodities.

 The Five Elements

-• Vata (Air + Ether) – Governs movement and creativity
+• Vata (Air + Ether) — movement, creativity

-• Pitta (Fire + Water) – Governs digestion, metabolism, and energy
+• Pitta (Fire + Water) — digestion, metabolism, insight

-• Kapha (Earth + Water) – Governs structure, fluidity, and stability
+• Kapha (Earth + Water) — structure, steadiness, nourishment

 Why an Ayurvedic Lifestyle Matters Today

-A tree with healthy roots bears healthy fruits, so Ayurveda focuses on the roots.
+A tree with strong roots bears healthy fruits.
+Ayurveda strengthens our roots.

 What Goes on Underground